It’s time to explore two important concepts: EU permanent residency vs citizenship.

 But remember, permanent residency doesn’t make you an EU citizen…

-In the next section, we’ll look at how to get EU citizenship.
+In the next section, we’ll look at how to get EU permanent residency vs citizenship.

 EU citizenship is the holy grail.
 It’s what we at Digital Émigré aspire to, and what we hope to help you achieve as well.

-Let’s look at how to get EU citizenship, as opposed to permanent residency.
+Let’s look at how to get EU permanent residency vs citizenship.

 For example, you can be eligible for citizenship of Portugal after just five years of (temporary) residence.
 Portugal also allows dual citizenship, so you’ll be able to keep your original passport.